 Can I Lose My Retirement in a Bankruptcy?

-Pensions: Private company pensions are protected if they qualify under the Employment Retirement Income Security Act of 1974 (ERISA).
+Private company pensions are protected if they qualify under the Employment Retirement Income Security Act of 1974 (ERISA).
 To qualify, these plans must meet certain requirements contained in ERISA and the Internal Revenue Code.
-While pensions from governments, churches, non-profit organizations, certain partnerships and tax exempt organizations are not ERISA qualified, they may still be exempt, if they meet other Internal Revenue Code requirements.
+While pensions from governments, churches, non-profit organizations, certain partnerships, and tax-exempt organizations are not ERISA qualified, they may still be exempt if they meet other Internal Revenue Code requirements.

 Will a Reverse Mortgage Help?

-But you still must give up your house, which the trustee would then sell, in order to pay you the full amount of your allowed exemption, the costs of the sale, the trustee's own commission and all the allowed claims.
-The court will then refund to you anything left over.
+In some cases, you'll have to give up your house, which the trustee would then sell to pay off the debt, the trustee's commission, and all the allowed claims.
+The court will then refund you anything left over.

-Alternatively, you could offer to substitute other nonexempt properties or cash, to preserve your house and most of your equity in it.
-Most likely, you’d borrow against your equity, either with a reverse mortgage or a home equity line of credit.
+Instead of selling your home, you could offer to substitute other nonexempt properties or cash to preserve your house and most of your equity.

-Instead of taking on more debt to turn equity into exempt property, some individuals consider using their 401(k)s and IRAs to pay off other debt.
-But this is widely viewed as a terrible idea, because it entails using protected money to pay debts that could be eliminated by filing a bankruptcy case.
-Furthermore, withdrawing funds from your 401(k) or your IRA before you turn 59 and a half, triggers significant tax consequences.
+Some individuals consider using their 401(k)s and IRAs to pay off bankruptcy-related debt.
+This isn't a good idea, though, because it uses protected money to pay debts that could be eliminated by filing a bankruptcy case.
+Withdrawing funds from your 401(k) or your IRA before age 59 1/2 also triggers significant tax consequences.

-Before taking any action, consult a knowledgeable consumer bankruptcy attorney, to obtain a deep dive understanding of these transactions.
-They often take careful planning and timing in order to satisfy the bankruptcy court's many complex requirements.
+Before taking any action, consult a knowledgeable consumer bankruptcy attorney.
+It often takes careful planning and timing to satisfy a bankruptcy court's many complex requirements.